foxmask/django-th/docs/installation_guide/taiga.rst

 .. image:: https://raw.githubusercontent.com/foxmask/django-th/master/docs/installation_guide/public_service_wallabag_add.png
    :alt: My Activated Services

-then in the form, select Taiga in the dropdown box and press "Activate it"
+then in the form, select Taiga in the dropdown box, set the username and password, the host, and press "Activate it"

 Defining a trigger
 ~~~~~~~~~~~~~~~~~~